Future instability of FLRW fluid solutions for linear equations of state $p=K\rho$ with $1/3 <K<1$: Introduction

 \section{Introduction}

-Beginning with the seminal work of Friedrich \cite{Friedrich:1986}, the future (i.e.~expanding) stability of cosmological solutions on exponentially expanding spacetimes has been be the source of much research.
-Recently, on account of their importance in modern standard cosmology \cite{mukhanov2005}, the future stability of fluid filled cosmologies with linear equations of state, $p=K\rho$, have been intensively studied with the first rigorous results due to Rodniaski and Speck \cite{RodnianskiSpeck:2013,Speck:2012} who proved the future stability of nonlinear perturbations of FLRW (i.e.~spatially homogeneous and isotropic) solutions to the Einstein-Euler equations with a positive cosmological constant for the parameter range $0<K<1/3$.
+Beginning with the seminal work of Friedrich \cite{Friedrich:1986}, the future (i.e.~expanding) stability of cosmological solutions on exponentially expanding spacetimes has been the source of much research.
+Recently, on account of their importance in modern standard cosmology \cite{mukhanov2005}, the future stability of fluid filled cosmologies with linear equations of state, $p=K\rho$, have been intensively studied with the first rigorous results due to Rodnianski and Speck \cite{RodnianskiSpeck:2013,Speck:2012} who proved the future stability of nonlinear perturbations of FLRW (i.e.~spatially homogeneous and isotropic) solutions to the Einstein-Euler equations with a positive cosmological constant for the parameter range $0<K<1/3$.
 Stability results for the end points $K=1/3$ and $K=0$ were subsequently established in \cite{LubbeKroon:2013} and \cite{HadzicSpeck:2015}, respectively.
 Related works have also examined different approaches to establishing stability \cite{Friedrich:2017,LiuOliynyk:2018b,LiuOliynyk:2018a,Oliynyk:CMP_2016}, fluids with nonlinear equations of state \cite{LeFlochWei:2021,LiuWei:2021}, and other expanding spacetimes (such as power-law expansion) \cite{FOW:2021,Ringstrom:2009,Speck:2013,Wei:2018}.
-All of these results support the standard model of cosmology where $K=0$ or $K=1/3$ are the most prominant choices according to which the models are supposed to be near FLRW globally.